What Is Form W-2?

 How to Prepare Form W-2

 Employer information: For each W-2 you prepare, you will need to include information about your business, including employer ID number (EIN) and employer name and address.

 Control number: You may want to add an internal control number on each W-2 if you are paying many employees.
 You can generate the number yourself, or your payroll preparation software may generate this number.

 Social Security wages and Medicare wages may be different from total wages in Box 1.
-Some pay is not included in Social Security wages, so you will need to reduce the entry by these amounts.
+Some pay is not included in Social Security or Medicare wages, so you may need to reduce the entry in Box 3 and Box 5 by these amounts.

 - Total Social Security Tax Withheld (Box 4)